EndPointCorp/end-point-blog/2018/07/12/vue-fontawesome-facebook-twitter.html.md

 </template>
 ```

-I finally took to the original source for the `FontAwesomeIcon` component (every engineer's favorite thing, aside from brown paper packages tied up with string), and noted the following:
+I finally took to the original source for the `FontAwesomeIcon` component (every engineer’s favorite thing, aside from brown paper packages tied up with string), and noted the following:

 ```js
 function normalizeIconArgs (icon) {